This story was updated in June 2023. It was first published June 7, 2022.

 Slaughenwhites Cascades is more of a four-in-one deal.
 Located in Upper Tantallon, instead of just one waterfall, a 10-minute hike to the east river will expose four different cascades.
-Believe it or not, according to Discover Halifax, the best day for an Instagram photoshoot at this location is when the sky is overcast.
+Believe it or not, the best day for an Instagram photoshoot at this location is when the sky is overcast.

 Getting there: 30 minutes from downtown, drive along St. Margarets Bay Road, turn left onto Peggys Cove Road and then make another left on Old School Road.
 Along the road, you’ll see a hiking trail in the woods that leads to the East River.

 Phantom Falls is Halifax’s largest waterfall and is one of the views that requires a little more dedication when it comes to reaching it.
 Located in Upper Musquodoboit, it takes about an hour to hike down to the falls, but there is heavy signage and it is considered safe for less experienced explorers.